polterguy/magic/backend/files/misc/common-startup-files/default.md

 - [type] is mandatory name of machine learning type
 - [prompt] is mandatory single sentence summary of completion
 - [completion] is mandatory and the actual training data
+- [meta] is optional meta information about training snippet

 ### Search for training snippet